shivabhadoriya/Analysis_project/README.md

 Added the .ipnb jupyter note book file in which we have done all the coding part

-If Github doesn't let you open the .pynb jupyter notebook (happens commonly) here is the url to open it https://nbviewer.jupyter.org/github/shivabhadoriya/analysis-project/blob/main/tnp%20project.ipynb
+If Github doesn't let you open the .ipynb jupyter notebook (happens commonly) here is the url to open it https://nbviewer.jupyter.org/github/shivabhadoriya/analysis-project/blob/main/tnp%20project.ipynb